ogomezso/tf-ccloud-aws-playground/README.md

 [Example's Documentation](./tgw-byok-dedicated/README.md)

+# Topic Management

+This scenario show the way we can manage the creation of topics on CCloud cluster.

+## Identity Pool based IAM management Scenario

+This scenario show how to manage role binding creation on Confluent Cloud and identity pools

 > NOTE: All the modules describe here has to be taken a example on the how to, there are not maintained or supported.
 > Feel free to fork it and modify as you need